Bir Charitra: Background

 Girish Ballav Joshi worked as a Kabiraj (Ayurvedic practitioner) in Rana palace.
 He was hugely influenced by the Hindi writer Devaki Nandan Khatri.
 Joshi even named his son ad Devaki Nath after Khatri.
 Khatri was one of the earliest Hindi novelist and was widely popular for his fantasy novel Chandrakanta.
 Joshi being influenced by Khatri wrote the novel of the similar genre.
 Even though only the first part of the novel was published in 1903, the novel became highly popular.

-The first part of the novel was published by Nara Dev Motikrishna Pashupat Press.
+The first part of the novel was published by Nara Dev Moti-krishna Pashupati Press.
 It became popular among the women of the Rana courts and came under the notice of Rana officials.
 The Rana regime unofficially banned the publication of the other parts of the novel.
 Pashupat press refused to print the further part of the novel.
 Joshi was also stopped from writing the fifth part of the novel.
 However, the manuscript of the novel was passed among the readers.
 Many copies of the manuscript was produced.